 Prerequisites for Entrance into the Course

-5. Current First Aid and CPR certifications recognized by the U.S. Coast Guard.
+- Current First Aid and CPR certifications recognized by the U.S. Coast Guard or are in the process of obtaining one.

 Materials will be sent directly to instructor candidates.
 To allow time to study course materials, US Sailing must receive completed applications and course fees at least one week prior to the course.